Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 3. **Matplotlib**
    - **Purpose**: Matplotlib is a plotting library that enables the creation of static, animated, and interactive visualizations in Python.
-   - **Usage Example**: You utilized Matplotlib to create scatter plots for visualizing resized image dimensions and bar plots for the distribution of images in different sets.
+   - **Usage Example**: Used to create scatter plots for visualizing resized image dimensions and bar plots for the distribution of images in different sets.
      ```python
      plt.figure(figsize=(8, 5))
      sns.barplot(data=df_freq, x='Set', y='Frequency', hue='Label')